sabalj20/ACA-FSWD-2021/README.md

     - The requests(commands) and responses are in readable text.

-    3- The requests are independent of each other and the server doesn’t need to track the requests.
+    - The requests are independent of each other and the server doesn’t need to track the requests.

+## THANK YOU!